-And so this morning's sermon is going to be an introduction to this series on the atonement, which I'm entitling, "O Perfect Redemption!"
-That's a lyric from the second verse of one of our most beloved hymns, To God Be the Glory, which we sang just a bit earlier: "O perfect redemption, the purchase of blood! / To every believer the promise of God."
+And so this morning's sermon is going to be a re-introduction to this series on the atonement, which I've called, "O Perfect Redemption!"
+That's a lyric from one of our most beloved hymns, To God Be the Glory, the second verse.
+It says, "O perfect redemption, the purchase of blood! / To every believer the promise of God."
 The redemption that Christ accomplished on the cross is a perfect redemption.
 It is perfectly efficacious.
+It accomplishes everything God intends for it to accomplish.
 Nothing needs to be added to it to give it its power or efficacy.
 It is so perfect that saving power and efficacy flow from it.
 Christ's blood of itself saves those for whom it is shed.

-And we can only affirm that-we can only consistently affirm the perfection of the redemption that Christ accomplished-when we affirm that it perfectly saves each and every one for whom Christ died.
-And since we know that not everyone will finally be saved, we are constrained to conclude that Christ has not died for all without exception, but for His people alone.
+And we can only affirm that-we can only consistently affirm the perfection of the redemption that Christ accomplished-when we affirm that the atonement perfectly saves each and every one for whom Christ died.
+And since we know, sadly, that not everyone will finally be saved, we are constrained to conclude that Christ has not died for all without exception, but for His people alone.
 This perfect redemption must be a particular redemption.
 But I'm getting ahead of myself.

-And so in this our introductory message, I want to ask two broad questions-two questions that will set up our series, and prepare us to dig in to the glories of Christ's cross.
+And so in this re-introductory message, I want to ask two broad questions-two questions that will set up our series, and prepare us to dig in to the glories of Christ's cross.
 And those two questions are: what, and why.
-Number one: What exactly are we talking about when we talk about the extent of the atonement?
+Number one: What exactly are we talking about-and not talking about-when we talk about the extent of the atonement?
 And number two: Why should we care about the extent of the atonement?